 "Coach Monfre always preached execution of the fundamentals to me growing up and it still plays a huge role in me leading my team as a varsity player."

--Tyrese Haliburton, Iowa State
+-Tyrese Haliburton, Sacramento Kings

 "Working with Coach Monfre really helped me expand my game and become more of a multi-dimensional scorer and playmaker for myself and my teammates."